BFI IMAX: History

 BFI IMAX was designed by Bryan Avery of Avery Associates Architects and completed in May 1999.
 The screen is the largest in Britain (20 m high and 26 m wide).
 It has a seating capacity of 500 and a 14000 W digital surround sound system.
-Although the site is surrounded by traffic and has an underground line just four metres below, the architects and engineers accounted for this in their design and the entire upper structure sits on anti vibration bearings to prevent noise propagation.
+Although the site is surrounded by traffic and has an underground line just four metres below, the architects and engineers accounted for this in their design and the entire upper structure sits on anti-vibration bearings to prevent noise propagation.

 The cinema won several awards at the time of opening, including a Design Council Millennium Product Award in 1999 and a Civic Trust Award in 2000.

-In 2012, the screen was replaced and a digital IMAX projector was installed alongside the existing 70mm projector.
+In 2012, the 65 ft-tall screen was replaced and dual digital IMAX laser-powered projectors were installed alongside the existing 70mm IMAX projector, it also has a standard D-Cinema projection system, plus scope to project from 35mm and standard 70mm.
 In July 2012, the BFI announced that Odeon Cinemas had been selected to operate it for the next five years, with the option of termination after three years.
-Odeon maintained the film programmes, and booking of tickets online and by telephone.
+Odeon maintained the film programmes and booking of tickets online and by telephone.
 This gave customers the opportunity to watch operas on the giant screen.
-The BFI retained power over the cinema's operation however, including parts of the film schedule, the name and the technical operation.
+However, the BFI retained power over the cinema's operation, including parts of the film schedule, the name and the technical operation.

 To start this move to mainstream cinema, the BFI London IMAX theatre celebrated by having sold 66,000 pre-booked tickets for The Dark Knight Rises in just five weeks, giving a total sale in tickets of £1,000,000 even before the premiere of the movie.